RUTH CRISP

 • Quality Service

-R CRISP Attorneys is a Boutique Law Firm with its primary offices located in Midrand and Johannesburg, South Africa.
+RUTH CRISP Attorneys is a Boutique Law Firm with its primary offices located in Midrand and Johannesburg, South Africa.

 We pride ourselves in excellent service to our Clients, at all times efficiently and effectively.
 Our personalized service to all our Clients and you, means that we are just a phone call away and on social media chat platforms.
 Your legal need is our concern, if you cannot come to us, we will come to you.

-At R Crisp Attorneys, we put the power back into your hands by helping you take back your rights.
+At Ruth Crisp Attorneys, we put the power back into your hands by helping you take back your rights.
 We will do so through delivery of exceptional quality, timely executed, ethical and professional legal services, in addition to keeping you updated at all times on progress throughout your journey with us.

 We believe that law is the glue that binds societies together, ensuring freedom and equality as enshrined in our Constitution which drives our passion to ensure that all our Clients and you get justice.